josephmidura/JosephMidura/README.md

 ### Hello 👋

 I'm Joe.
 My background is in engineering.
-I like solving problems with math, open source software and working with data.
+I like solving problems with math, open source software, and working with data.
 I'm currently exploring the world of containers and service mesh management.

 <!--#### Find me around the web: